Childhood Cancer Awareness Month: 12 Ways to Give Support

 2. Update your profile pictures

-For the month of September, the American Childhood Cancer Organization (ACCO) encourages people to apply a gold filter to their profile photos on social media.
+For child cancer awareness month, the American Childhood Cancer Organization (ACCO) encourages people to apply a gold filter to their profile photos on social media.
 This small symbol helps advocates like the ACCO take a stand against outdated and toxic treatments while promoting research for a cure.

 3. Shave your hair in solidarity